 The Right Gear Makes a Difference When Learning How to Snowboard!

 Don’t be one of those people that looks like a snow bunny their first time learning how to snowboard!
-That means avoid the flashy jackets and gear.
-BUT, getting quality gear will make a worlds difference for how comfortable you are throughout your day!
+That means to avoid flashy jackets and gear.
+BUT, getting quality gear will make a world difference for how comfortable you are throughout your day!
 Here are some gear options to consider:

 Base and Mid Layers: These layers are to be worn underneath your jacket and pants and helps to keep you warm on those particularly cold days.
 Try to avoid any cotton products since they are not breathable or waterproof.
 Instead, look for synthetic or wool fabrics since they’ll keep out moisture and maintain your body temperature.
 We both prefer Under Armour Base Layers due to their quality.

 Jacket and Pants: You can let your creative style flow with this gear.
-You’re definitely going to want to find waterproof and wind resistant jacket / pants.
+You’re definitely going to want to find a waterproof and wind-resistant jacket/pants.
 We both prefer ours to both have vents to let in some extra ventilation on warmer days.
-Since you’re just beginning, we definitely recommending finding a GOOD pair of pants that are incredibly waterproof.
+Since you’re just beginning, we definitely recommend finding a GOOD pair of pants that are incredibly waterproof.
 I failed to do this during my first few times on the mountain…let’s just say you’ll thank me later.
 (Aka, it’s inevitable that you’re going to spend a lot of time on your butt.
 Don’t let it freeze off!)

 Gloves: These are tricky.
 I’ve always struggled with finding which ones work best for me.
 Personally, I prefer mittens since my hands are ALWAYS cold.
 Mittens help keep my hands a lot warmer.
 If you’re like me, consider also getting leather since it doesn’t rip easily and keeps your hands nice and warm.
 If you’re still struggling with warmth, there are hand and foot heaters that you can easily grab at a local shop!
 We both actually have the same exact pair of CandyGrind Mittens that are pretty affordable and made out of quality leather.

-Which Snowboard Is Right For You & Leads to Less Bruises?
+Which Snowboard Is Right For You & Leads to Fewer Bruises?